Amber-MD/pytraj/doc/source/developer_guide.rst

 Use `six <http://pythonhosted.org/six/>`_ to write your compat code.
 We put all common stuff in `pytraj.compat <https://github.com/Amber-MD/pytraj/blob/master/pytraj/compat.py>`_

-.. notes:: currently, I (Hai) are only working on Python3.
+.. note:: currently, I (Hai) are only working on Python3.

 Install
 -------